-Jane Bashara: Husband Known As Master Bob’ Kept Secret Sex Dungeon Before Hiring Handyman To Kill Wife On Oxygen’s ‘It Takes A Killer’
+Jane Bashara: Husband Known As ‘Master Bob’ Kept Secret Sex Dungeon Before Hiring Handyman To Kill Wife On Oxygen’s ‘It Takes A Killer’

 “I held her with one hand, picked an object and hit her on the head.
 She lost consciousness.
 I thought she was faking so I placed both of my hands around her neck and squeezed her neck until she no longer moved.”

-Joe Gentz’ mother stated in an interview with Detroit-CBS Local that she doesn’t believe for one minute that her son acted alone.
+Joe Gentz’s mother stated in an interview with Detroit-CBS Local that she doesn’t believe for one minute that her son acted alone.
 She also stated that she was shocked and surprised that her son could do what he did since he was not raised that way.

 About Jane Bashara